tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authentication.md

 **Audience check:** `oauth.check.audience="true"` ensures the token's `aud` claim contains `kafka-broker`, preventing tokens issued for other services from being accepted.

-**Secret reference:** The broker client secret is stored as a Kubernetes Secret and referenced using Strimzi's `KubernetesSecretConfigProvider` syntax: `${secrets:NAMESPACE/SECRET_NAME:KEY}`.
+**Secret reference:** The broker client secret is stored as a Kubernetes Secret and referenced using Strimzis `KubernetesSecretConfigProvider` syntax: `${secrets:NAMESPACE/SECRET_NAME:KEY}`.

 **Inter-broker communication:** According to Strimzi it is best to use mTLS for inter-broker communication.
 This is